Salem Center (Oregon)

 Salem Center is a multi-building, enclosed shopping center in downtown Salem, Oregon, United States.
 Located on both sides of Center Street between High and Liberty streets, the mall has 80 stores and a food court.
 Opened in 1979, the mall has three anchor stores with 650000 sqft of gross leasable space located on and two floors.
-The anchors are: Kohl's and Ross Dress for Less with two vacant anchors last occupied by JCPenney and Macy's.
+The anchors are: Kohl's and Ross Dress for Less.
+There is one vacant anchor last occupied by Macy's.
+The former JCPenney space is currently under development to be turned into a furniture store with an expected opening date in 2026.
+There are also plans to convert the former JCPenney into multiple other tenants.
 The mall also features five sky bridges, one of which connects Macy's to the mall, another connects the mall to an adjacent city-owned parking garage, with another connecting the former JCPenney to the mall, in addition to connecting the two mall buildings across Center Street.
 Salem Center is owned and managed by OGSC2, LLC.

 Early history

 Salem Center's roots can be traced back to 1955, when Meier & Frank opened a two-level department store and parking garage, which was the first branch location in the chain.
 Lipman's opened a three-level department store in 1956 at the corner of Chemeketa and Liberty, the first of their chain.
 JCPenney also opened a two-level store nearby, opposite to Lipman's in 1965.
 While those three stores were originally designed as freestanding buildings, they eventually became integrated into the later mall development as anchor stores, and were connected to the mall via skybridges.